-During the previous financial year, the shareholders of the Company approved the issue of 2,500,000 performance rights to the Company's Managing Director and CEO, Stewart Dickson.
+During a previous financial year, the shareholders of the Company approved the issue of 2,500,000 performance rights to the Company's Managing Director and CEO, Stewart Dickson.
 The fair value of these performance rights was determined by reference to the underlying share price on the date of grant, being \$0.028 per security.
-Details of performance rights issued to the Company's managing director during the year are:
+Details of performance rights on issue at the end of the financial year are as follows: